 Value: 1933 $10 Silver Certificate value $5,000 or more in Extremely Fine condition.

-Remember, value depends on condition.
-That said, this is a rare and popular note.
-The 1933 $10 Silver Certificate is more valuable than most small size notes.
+This note is rare and popular in almost any condition.
+1933 $10 Silver Certificates are more valuable than most small size notes.
 Exceptions include the 1934 $10 North Africa Star Note.

 Paper Money of the United States indicates the government issued 216,000 notes.
 It printed far fewer star notes.
-Each note had Julian-Woodin signatures.
+Each note has signatures of Julian-Woodin.

 You’ll notice the inscription “Payable in silver coin to bearer on demand”.
 This is unique among small size $10 Silver Certificates.
-Remember, silver coinage was slowly decreased during the 20th Century.
-Therefore, the government could no longer pay note bearers in silver coin.
-This required a new guarantee.
+The government decreased Silver coinage production during the early 20th Century.
+As a result, Silver Certificate bearers could no longer be paid in silver coin.

-Subsequently, new Legislation was passed in the early 1930’s.
-It authorized alternative redemption methods.
-Then Treasury had to redesign the Silver Certificate.
-And the BEP began removing outdated 1933 $10 Silver Certificates from circulation.
-Their numbers dwindled.
+The government passed new legislation in the early 1930s authorizing alternative redemption methods.
+Moreover, the BEP began removing outdated 1933 $10 Silver Certificates from circulation.
+Dwindling numbers made them an instant rarity.

-You’ll notice the 1934 $10 Silver Certificate looks different.
-It contains “In Silver Payable to the Bearer on Demand.”
-These notes are less valuable.
-They were printed in massive quantities.
+The 1934 $10 Silver Certificate is different.
+First, it contains the inscription “In Silver Payable to the Bearer on Demand.”
+Second, the government printed them in massive quantities.
+Therefore, these notes are much less valuable.
 You can still find them in circulation.

 United States Silver Certificates History